javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 The method comes from times when there were no DOM, no standards...
 Really old times.
 It still lives, because there are scripts using it.

-In modern scripts we can rarely see it, because of the important limitation.
+In modern scripts we can rarely see it, because of the following important limitation:

 **The call to `document.write` only works while the page is loading.**